-For example, in 2020 a stock market correction which was driven by the Covid-19 pandemic, lasted for three whole months.
+Well, remember that they are are sudden drops in the stock market, usually caused by an event that causes uncertainty, for example, a terrorist attack or an economic downturn.
+In 2020 a market correction which was driven by the Covid-19 pandemic, lasted for three whole months.

 What are the key differences between a stock market correction and a bear market?

-However, some stock market corrections turn into bear markets.
-For example, in 2007 a stock market correction evolved into a bear market.
+However, some corrections turn into bear markets.
+For example, in 2007 a correction evolved into a bear market.
 Typically bear markets last for 14 to 16 months and have a longer term effect than the average stock market correction.